Dental Implants in Little Rock & Cabot, AR

 Dental implants allow missing teeth to be restored back to optimum function and appearance.
 In the past, patients who were missing a single tooth would need to receive a fixed dental bridge to replace it.

 This required that teeth on either side of the missing tooth be fitted with crowns, suspending a replacement tooth between them.
 With this new technique, you can replace a missing tooth while leaving healthy teeth alone to continue to thrive.

 By securing an artificial root in the jaw, dental implants can help maintain the structure, density, and integrity of the jaw and gum tissue.
 This procedure also comes with many of the benefits of other tooth replacement surgeries: it can make eating, chewing, smiling, and talking easier and more comfortable.

-Nearly anyone who has missing teeth is a candidate for dental implants.
+Nearly anyone who has missing teeth is a candidate to receive dental implants in Cabot, AR.
 However, only individuals in good health will be able to successfully undergo this procedure.
 Uncontrolled diabetes, alcoholism, periodontal gum disease, cancer, can affect how the extent that these implants are able to fuse to the bone.